 PetroNor is a full cycle, Sub-Saharan oriented E&P company focused on growing production and reserves by leveraging existing assets to capitalise on new venture opportunities combined with targeted high impact exploration.

-Norway and Abu Dhabi, PetroNor will look to leverage its industry experience and government relations in these jurisdictions.
+With strategic and long-term shareholders from Norway and Abu Dhabi, PetroNor will look to leverage its industry experience and government relations in these jurisdictions.